The Ultimate Guide To Menopause

 Here's why the right diet is so important:

-- Including certain key foods, superfoods, & supplements in your diet is how you get those building blocks in ample supply
+- Making sure to include certain key foods, superfoods, & supplements in your diet is how you get those building blocks in ample supply

 If your body can't make more hormones AND get rid of extra hormones when needed, it can't keep your hormones balanced.
 It can't fine tune your hormones to keep them in balance with each other while they're changing during menopause.

-The right diet also balances blood sugar, because high blood sugar will also throw you into a syndrome of menopause symptoms.
+The right diet also balances blood sugar, because high blood sugar can also throw you into a syndrome of menopause symptoms.

 Here's what your best menopause diet includes